nschiett/fishualize/README.md

 ============

 The [**fishualize**](http:://github.com/nschiett/fishualize) package
-provides color scales based on the natural colors of fishes.
+provides color scales for plotting in R based on nature’s most stunning and colorful organisms: teleost fishes (with a few chondrichthyan cameos). \#TeamFish in its colorful glory.

 Installation
 ------------